|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Stir well and garnish with a lemon slice.
+Garnish with a lemon slice.
+Serve and enjoy.

 - Fresh-squeezed lemonade will create the best-tasting Red Stag lemonade.
 It's easy to make—all you need is lemon juice, sugar, and water—and you can customize the sweet and sour to suit your taste.
 When using it specifically for this recipe, you might want to back off the sugar a bit because the strawberry liqueur will add a good deal of sweetness.